The Department of Anthropology has affiliations with the following programs, centers and organizations at Texas A&M University:

 Center for Maritime Archaeology and Conservation (CMAC): Housed in the Department of Anthropology, CMAC is a research center devoted to nautical, underwater and maritime archaeology, as well as artifact conservation.
 Seven faculty members are affiliated with the center: Dr. Kevin Crisman (Director), Dr. Donny Hamilton, Dr. Shelley Wachsmann, Dr. Cemal Pulak, Dr. Filipe Castro, Dr. Deborah Carlson, and Dr. Wayne Smith.

 Classics Program: Dr. Deborah Carlson is an active member of the Classics Program (within the newly constituted Department of International Studies), and regularly teaches courses in Classical Archaeology and Latin.
+Two affiliated faculty (Drs.
+Nancy Klein and Kevin Glowacki) are also part of the Classics program.

 Ecology and Evolutionary Biology Program: The Interdisciplinary Research Program in Ecology and Evolutionary Biology at Texas A&M University is represented by a group of faculty from multiple departments in several colleges within the university.
 The purpose of the IRP in EEB is to integrate research programs related to the disciplines of ecology and evolutionary biology and heighten awareness of this important area of biological research within our institution.
 The program fosters collaboration for both research and teaching in the disciplines of ecology and evolutionary biology.
 Several faculty members in the Department of Anthropology are part of this program: Mike Alvard, Darryl de Ruiter, Sharon Gursky-Doyen, and Jeffrey Winking.